 In this post, we will take a look at best subset regression.
 Best subset regression fits a model for all possible feature or variable combinations and the decision for the most appropriate model is made by the analyst based on judgment or some statistical criteria.

 Best subset regression is an alternative to both Forward and Backward stepwise regression.
-Forward stepwise selection adds one variable at a time based on the lowest residual sum of squares until no more variables continues to lower the residual sum of squares.
+Forward stepwise selection adds one variable at a time based on the lowest residual sum of squares until no more variables continue to lower the residual sum of squares.
 Backward stepwise regression starts with all variables in the model and removes variables one at a time.
 The concern with stepwise methods is they can produce biased regression coefficients, conflicting models, and inaccurate confidence intervals.

-Best subset regression bypasses these weaknesses of stepwise models by creating all models possible and then allowing you to assess which variables should be including in your final model.
+Best subset regression bypasses these weaknesses of stepwise models by creating all models possible and then allowing you to assess which variables should be included in your final model.
 The one drawback to best subset is that a large number of variables means a large number of potential models, which can make it difficult to make a decision among several choices.

-In this post, we will use the “Fair” dataset from the “Ecdat” package to predict marital satisfaction based on age, Sex, the presence of children, years married, religiosity, education, occupation, and number of affairs in the past year.
+In this post, we will use the “Fair” dataset from the “Ecdat” package to predict marital satisfaction based on age, Sex, the presence of children, years married, religiosity, education, occupation, and the number of affairs in the past year.
 Below is some initial code.

 We begin our analysis by building the initial model with all variables in it.
 Below is the code